News & Events

 - The U.S. Food and Drug Administration is warning consumers not to eat frozen mamey fruit pulp sold under the La Nuestra brand by Montalvan Sales Inc. Ontario, Calif., or the Goya brand by Goya Foods Inc. Secaucus, N.J..

 - An investigation by the Centers for Disease Control and Prevention (CDC) and state partners showed an epidemiologic link between an ongoing outbreak of Salmonella Typhi infections and the products.

 - The CDC reports that at least nine people in California and Nevada are ill with typhoid fever, caused by Salmonella Typhi.

 - Ill individuals have reported consuming mamey fruit pulp, including mamey fruit smoothies at juice stands.

-- Goya Foods Inc. and La Nuestra have voluntarily recalled the product.
+- Goya Foods Inc. and Montalvan’s (La Nuestra) have voluntarily recalled the products.

 - Consumers who have the recalled La Nuestra brand or Goya brand frozen mamey pulp in their homes are urged to discard them immediately.

 - Consumers also are urged to find out what brand of mamey products are being used in drinks prepared at juice stands and stores.